Advisory Council biographies

 Passionate about learning, equity of access and quality of life for people who live in rural Australia, Kathy has a Masters in Regional Development and post graduate Certificate in Australia Rural Leadership.
 Kathy believes the voices of people who live in rural and remote Australia are full of rich and valuable insights that should be heard.

 Helen is Chair of the ACT Disability, Aged and Carers Advocacy Service and is on the Board of the Older Person’s Advocacy Network.
-Before this, Helen was a senior Australian Public Servant and has extensive experience in social policy and Commonwealth-State relations.
+Before this, Helen was a senior Australian Public Servant and has extensive experience in social policy and Commonwealth and State relations.

 Helen played a key role in the transition to the National Disability Insurance Scheme, led social policy in the department of the Prime Minister and Cabinet and supported the Government’s Social Inclusion Not-For-Profit sector agendas.
 Helen brings leadership, management and negotiation skills, and extensive experience in policy reform and delivery.